 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 The funded status alone is not appropriate for assessing the need for future contributions.
 The funded status is also not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
-The funded ratio, as can be seen in Table 4 of this report, decreased from 96.7% to 96.0% between the valuations.
-This is due to losses from salaries increasing more than expected and a loss on the actuarial value of assets.
-If the market value of assets were used rather than the actuarial value, the funded ratio would be 95.5%.
+The funded ratio, as can be seen in Table 4 of this report, decreased from 96.0% to 93.1% between the valuations.
+This is due to the changes in assumptions and a loss on the actuarial value of assets.
+If the market value of assets were used rather than the actuarial value, the funded ratio would be 90.5%.